Reiningecho90/S.A.N.E.-AI/README.md

 - Added a small fix for the GUI, it uses the update command instead of main loop at the end of try loops (7/8/2021)
 - Projects on hold for this week, vacation until next Sunday (7/10/2021)
 - Back from vacation, posting updated code written prior to vacation (7/19/2021)
+- Working on color mode settings and UI revamp for settings altogether (7/21/2021)

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.